NathanD98/FlappyMouth/README.md

 Written by [**Dmitriy Semashkov**](https://github.com/imsedim) and [**Bjørnar Moe Remmen**](https://github.com/bjornamr)

-This code makes it possible to play flappy bird using your mouth utilizing the web cam.
+This code makes it possible to play flappy bird using your mouth utilizing the web cam (Rewritten version of https://github.com/sourabhv/FlapPyBird)

 # Installation instructions